git-cola/git-cola/share/doc/git-cola/relnotes.rst

 * We now read the user's Git configuration from `~/.config/git/config` if that file is available, otherwise we use the traditional `~/.gitconfig` path, just like Git itself.

+* Some edge cases were fixed when applying partial/selected diffs.

 git-cola v1.8.3
 ===============